-Yesterday we all visited a Boerderij (Dutch for farm) De SteenUil which has been transformed into a restaurant with a kids play area but at the same time still a working farm.
-It was sort of like Davis Farmland where there are activities for the kids including feeding the animals, but with a great looking food and beer – and as an added bonus for me they have witte beir!
+Yesterday we all visited a Boerderij (Dutch for farm) De SteenUil which has been transformed into a restaurant with kids play area but at the same time still a working farm.
+It was sort of like Davis Farmland where there are activities for the kids including feeding the animals, but with great looking food and beer – and as an added bonus for me they have white beer!
 My beer snobbery is showing.
 But I have been lucky on this trip and had some yummy white beers so will post those later when I get around to it.

 The kids loved it.
 Inside there is a slide which you go down on snow tubes – it was hard to get the tubes up at first but with some adult help they were on a roll.
-Sometimes they’d go one at a time, other times all together.
+Sometimes they’d go one at a time, other times altogether.
 Here are a few videos of their slide adventures.
-Only one injury which Soren feel on this head going up the ramp but with two broken arms, we’re used to these boy injuries.
+Only one injury which Soren feels on this head going up the ramp but with two broken arms, we’re used to these boy injuries.

 Then on to my favorite part -feeding the animals which required some working for it.
-The farmer first had them feed the baby goats, then then donkey, cats and then had to bring their individual wheel barrows outside to the scoop hay.
+The farmer first had them feed the baby goats, then donkey, cats, and then had to bring their individual wheelbarrows outside to the scoop hay.

-After all the feeding the cows, they got to give them a cookie… in this next video you’ll see their their long tongues were a bit too much for all three of them, including Nils.
+After all the feeding the cows, they got to give them a cookie… in this next video, you’ll see their long tongues were a bit too much for all three of them, including Nils.

-They had a barn full of ride on toys and bicycles [most of which were broken with flat tires] which if you foun a working one, you could use.
-At his time Maebh still is not stable enough to ride, but had some trying and the next day kept talking about the Dutch bicycle she’d love to own.
+They had a barn full of ride-on toys and bicycles [most of which were broken with flat tires] which if you found a working one, you could use.
+At his time Maebh still is not stable enough to ride but had some trying and the next day kept talking about the Dutch bicycle she’d love to own.

 Website: http://www.desteenuil.nl/ Which I believe is all in Dutch but you can still decipher the basics like entry price and location, etc.